cybor97/dummy-shop/README.md

-## Dummy e-comerce order handling implementation (only use as a sendbox)
+## Dummy e-comerce order handling implementation (only use as a sandbox)

 ## Quick start